 Luckily the bob is somehow both classic and trendy, especially during the summer.
 Keep scrolling to find the three most versatile bob styles to try.

 The Layered, Asymmetrical Bob

-"I love massaging the Root Werk Spray by NUME into the scalp to create volume that stays for hours.
+She adds, "I love massaging the NUME Root Werk Spray ($18) into the scalp to create volume that stays for hours.
 This wonder product smells amazing and really lifts without creating a thick, gritty texture.
 Simply spray a couple inches away from the roots of your wet hair before you blow-dry to create perfect texture, or you can use Root Werk Spray as a texturizer on dry hair."

 The Blunt Bob

 "If you have thin hair, you’ll want to keep the ends blunt instead of feathering them," suggests Shakir.
 "This gives the look of density and thickness."

 "Overlayering and too much texture can make fine hair look thin and limp," agrees Marjan.
 "Blunt cuts make the ends appear fuller and healthier."

 "The long bob looks amazing on just about everyone, and it's especially life-giving to those who have thin hair," explains Shakir.
 "Soft, face-framing layers will add dimension and fullness without weighing you down.
 You can also ask your hairstylist about adding internal layers to your shoulder-grazing locks, so you can keep the length of your hair while adding the volume you desire."